-Paid sick time laws have been passed in San Francisco; Washington, D.C.; Milwaukee, Wisconsin; Connecticut; Philadelphia; Seattle; Long Beach, California; Portland, Oregon; New York City; and Jersey City.
-Click here to view our overview of the paid sick time laws that are in effect or will become effective in early 2014, and see below for more background information on all paid sick time legislative successes:
+A growing number of paid sick time laws have been passed in cities and states around the country!
+Click here to view our overview of the paid sick time laws that are in effect (or have been passed into law) as of September 2014, and see below for more background information on all paid sick time legislative successes:

 The Healthy Families Act (H.R.
 1286 / S. 631) has been reintroduced in the House and Senate.
 The bill would guarantee workers the right to earn up to 7 paid sick days a year to address their own health needs or to care for a sick family member.